 - Allow two-family homes in all residential districts as of right in Arlington.
 Providing for two-family dwellings in all neighborhoods would help Arlington increase its supply of homes for families with a housing type that has traditionally been part of the Town's residential landscape.
-It would also introduce a modest "missing middle" effort that is compatible with detached single-family homes.62 Limiting a house lot to only one dwelling unit is a significant contributor to the constraints on housing supply and housing choice in Arlington today.
-That regulatory constraint controls the housing opportunities available on over 60 percent of the Town's land.
-In the R0 and R1 districts, the Town could consider obtaining an additional public benefit from an increase in supply by requiring one of the units in a two-family dwelling to be an affordable unit either Chapter 40B-eligible or affordable for a somewhat higher income group, e.g., 100 percent of Area Median Income (AMI).
-Whether requiring an affordable housing deed restriction would discourage two-family development should be studied, however. - Update the regulations of the R3 and R4 districts to allow three-family dwellings and townhomes as of right.
-Arlington has districts that ostensibly allow these kinds of small multifamily buildings, but the uses require a special permit and the dimensional and parking regulations effectively disallow what the districts were created to provide.
+It would also introduce a modest "missing middle" effort that is compatible with detached single-family homes.59 Limiting a house lot to only one dwelling unit is a significant contributor to the constraints on housing supply and housing choice in Arlington today.
+That regulatory constraint controls the housing opportunities available on over 60 percent of the Town's land. - Adopt a 100% Affordable Housing Overlay (AHO) along Arlington's primary streets.
+The Cambridge AHO could be a useful strategy to encourage the Housing Corporation of Arlington (HCA) and other non-profit housing developers in the region to build what many Arlington residents say they want to see: housing that is actually affordable, unlike many Chapter 40B developments where only 20 to 25 percent of the units are affordable for low- or moderate-income people.
+The AHO can accomplish that end because it gives developers the economic incentives they need to make "all affordable" projects feasible: higher density, fewer dimensional constraints, reductions in off-street parking requirements, and a non-discretionary approval process.
+It also can be implemented

-62 While Arlington recently approved zoning changes to allow Accessory Dwelling Units (ADUs) throughout town, an ADU in a single-family home is not the same as a two-family dwelling.
+59 While Arlington recently approved zoning changes to allow Accessory Dwelling Units (ADUs) throughout town, an ADU in a single-family home is not the same as a two-family dwelling.
 As proponents of the ADU zoning rightly explained, two-family homes can be under one ownership (with an owner in one unit and a tenant in the other) or divided, with separate ownership of each unit.
 By contrast, ADUs are inherently tied to the same owner as the principal use, the single-family home, and can never be converted to a condominium.
 So, while ADUs can be helpful for providing a modest inventory of small apartments, they are not designed to meet needs for family units and are not good options for people with disabilities whose caregivers live with them.
 As units controlled by owner-occupants of the principal use, ADUs do not increase the supply of units marketed to the general public.